Knowledge Center

 A critical recourse for nurses who make mistakes is malpractice insurance.
 The key is to get the appropriate coverage for your nursing services.

-What's Malpractice Insurance?
+What's Malpractice Insurance for Nurses?

-What Can A Nurse Claim?
+What Can a Nurse Claim?

 Malpractice coverage can help in the event of multiple instances of patient harm.
 Some of the events a nurse might claim could include all varieties of medical errors, from procedure mistakes to problems stemming from an improperly documented set of test results.
 Coverage might help the policyholder cover: